VO2 Max (VO2max)

 What the Number Actually Means

 A higher VO2 max indicates a greater capacity to deliver and use oxygen at high intensities.
 It correlates with faster endurance performance from 5K to Ironman.
-Factors such as lactate threshold, running economy and pacing strategy all affect how much of that ceiling a runner can exploit in a race.
+Factors such as lactate threshold, running economy and pacing strategy all determine how much of that ceiling a runner can exploit in a race.

 Garmin’s categorisation — Poor through Superior — is age- and sex-adjusted.
 A 55-year-old woman rated “Excellent” is compared against her demographic cohort.
-The raw number requires that age and sex context to be meaningful.
+The raw number requires that the age and sex context be meaningful.

 How Garmin Calculates It